 The now famous annual review of these Scouts at Windsor Castle began in 1934 and in 1946 with the introduction of the Senior Scouts section, the award became the sole privilege of the Senior Scouts between 15 and 18.
 When the Senior Scouts was replaced in 1967 by Venture Scouts, the newly renamed Queen's Scout Award became the top award for that section.
 This would continue until the splitting of Venture Scouts into Explorer Scouts and Scout Network in 2002 when the award opened up to all Scouts aged 16-25.

-Did you know we in Hampshire have our own special tradition with the Queen's Scout Award?
+Did you know we in Hampshire have our own special tradition with the award?
 And it involves a member of the Royal family and an award from India.

 The Silver Elephant is the highest adult award for Scouting in India, similar to the UK's Silver Wolf award.
 This particular award was presented to Lord Louis Mountbatten, uncle of Prince Philip, when he was Governor General of India in recognition of his services to the Scout in India as their Chief Scout.

-It has become customary that a young person has the privilege of wearing it while being presented their Queen’s Scout Award.
+It has become customary that a young person has the privilege of wearing it while being presented their Queen’s and later their King's Scout Award.